 We conclude with several open problems pertaining to FHE circuit privacy.
 The first is to achieve circuit privacy against malicious adversaries [OPP14]: namely, the result of a homomorphic evaluation should leak no information about the circuit f, even if the input ciphertexts are maliciously generated.
 Our analysis breaks down in this setting as it crucially uses fresh uniform randomness in the input ciphertexts for left-over hash lemma, and the fact that the noise in the input ciphertexts are small (but does not need to be discrete Gaussian).
-Another is to achieve circuit-private CCA1-secure FHE [LMSV12]; here, the approach in [DS16] is not applicable since giving out an encryption of the secret key violates CCA1-security.
+Another is to achieve circuit-private CCA1-secure FHE [LMSV12]; here, the technique that [DS16] uses to achieve circuit privacy cannot obtain such a result since giving out an encryption of the secret key violates CCA1-security.
 A third open problem is to extend the techniques in this work to other FHE schemes, such as those in [BV11a, DM15, HS15].